by-student-2017/CrySPY-1.4.3_utility/README.md

 - The general rule for state diagrams is to arrange them in alphabetical order.
 General names may not always be arranged in alphabetical order.
 Just be aware of the general rule.
 - Temperature control is performed using molecular dynamics (MD).
 The effects of lattice vibrations (phonons) are taken into account, but the calculation takes time.
 - For pressure application at 0 K, it is also a good idea to use QE or the old DFTB+.
 It is also a good method to find candidates from there and examine them in more detail using MD etc.
-- If you apply temperature and pressure, the diagram will only be accurate if the energy and end_point values in element_data_*.txt are adjusted to match the unit system used for temperature and pressure.
-If your goal is simply to highlight differences in the stable structure, you can make the diagram easier to read by setting these values to zero or to a slightly positive number.
+- When applying temperature and pressure, the diagram will only be accurate if the energy and end_point values in element_data_*.txt are adjusted to reflect the crystal structure at those conditions.
+If your goal is simply to highlight differences in stable structures, you can make the diagram easier to read by setting these values to zero or to a slightly positive number.

 ## How to use "plot3d.py", "plot3dn.py" or "pplot_v1.py"
 - It is designed to correspond to a four-element system.
 The figure can be obtained by the following command.